 Many freeze/thaw applications are also of interest.
 This includes the phenomena of glacial ice breakup, sea ice breakup, melting, and freezing, lake ice freezing and thawing, and snowfall and snowmelt.
 Using QuikSCAT data we are tracking snow and ice formation and melting and automatically triggering higher resolution imaging such as with EO-1.
 In collaboration with the Center for Limnology of the University of Wisconsin at Madison, we have linked into data streams from the Trout Lake station to use temperature data to trigger imaging of the sites to capture transient freezing and thawing processes.

-8. TECHNOLOGY INFUSION
+TECHNOLOGY INFUSION

-The ASE software is currently under development for the Mars Exploration Rovers Mission to enable onboard detection and summarization of atmospheric events (dust devils and clouds).
-The ASE software is also under development for the Mars Odyssey Mission to enhance science return from the THEMIS instrument with planned operational capability in the 2nd extended mission (beginning in Fall 2006).
+The ASE software is currently being used on the Mars Exploration Rovers Mission to enable onboard detection and summarization of atmospheric events (dust devils and clouds).
+The ASE software is also under development for the Mars Odyssey Mission to enhance science return from the THEMIS instrument.
 In this application, the ASE software will: